-In addition, the following applicants will have to pay an Out-of-State fee of US $10,000, but only if accepted into the medical school:
+In addition, the following applicants will have to pay an Out-of-State fee of Fifteen Thousand US Dollars (USD 15,000) ONLY IF accepted into the medical school:

-Application fees should be paid on the day that you submit the required documents for your application.
+Application fees should be paid after receiving the verification that your submitted documents are complete.

 Aside from the application fee, there are no other fees related to the application process that have to be paid.

-However, once accepted to the medical school, a reservation fee of PhP 30,000 will have to be paid within one week of the release of the list of successful applicants.
-Please note that the reservation fee, which is non-refundable, will be deducted from the matriculation fee for the first semester of the first year.
+However, once accepted to the medical school, a reservation fee of Fifty Thousand Philippine Pesos (PHP 50,000) or One Thousand US Dollars (USD 1000) must be paid within one (1) week after the release of the admission results.
+Please note that the reservation fee is non-refundable but will be credited to your tuition fee for the first term of the first year.

 Applicants are chosen based on the following criteria:

 The order in which these criteria are listed reflects the relative weight assigned to each.
-Graduates of UST will be awarded loyalty points; however, these points are not sufficient to outweigh poor scholastic performance in college, a low NMAT score, or a low rating in the entrance examination.
+Graduates of UST are awarded loyalty points; however, these points are not sufficient to outweigh poor scholastic performance in college or a low NMAT score.

-Since the academic year now begins in August, an applicant graduating in July may enrol.
-However, if an official transcript of records cannot be released by the school in time for enrollment, the applicant must secure a letter from his/her dean stating that he/she is expected to graduate by July.
-This letter should be submitted together with the other documents required from the applicant.
-If the student is not able to graduate by July (e.g., due to failures), his/her slot and other non-refundable fees that have been paid will be forfeited.
+You may apply however, if the official transcript of records cannot be released by your school in time for enrollment, you need to secure a certification from the Registrar of the Dean of your school stating that you are expected to graduate by July.
+This certificate should be submitted together with the other requirements.
+If you are not able to graduate by July (e.g., due to failures) your slot and other non-refundable fees paid are forfeited in favor of UST.

-For those graduating in August (or beyond), please apply for the next school year.
+For those graduating in August (or beyond), you may apply for the next school year, instead.

 Yes, applications from the following will automatically not be processed:

-Once you have clicked on the “Submit” button, you will not be able to correct any errors that you have made.
-In the unfortunate event that this happens, please contact the UST Office for Admissions.
+Once the “Submit” button is clicked, changes in the application can no longer be made.
+In the unfortunate event that this happens, please contact the UST Office for Admissions at email@example.com.